kika1s1/monty/README.md

 - It finds an error in the file an error occured:
   - If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.
 - You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)
+# AUTHORS

-# This file lists all individuals having contributed content to the repository.
+### This file lists all individuals having contributed content to the repository.
 ```
 Abel Yitages <abelyitages10@gmail.com>
 Tamirat Kebede <tamiratkebede120@gmail.com>